Honolulu, Hawai‘i

 • Pain and suffering

-As discussed below, Hawai‘i insurance policies will only consider medical expenses.
-Therefore, if your case falls within an exception to the No-Fault insurance requirements, you will also be able to include damages which take into account future earnings and the emotional impact of the accident.
-An experienced attorney will work with you throughout the personal injury claim process to help you calculate the total amount of damages which you are entitled to receive, including the projection of future earnings.
+As outlined below, Honolulu insurance policies typically cover only medical expenses.
+However, if your case qualifies for an exception to No-Fault insurance requirements, you may also seek compensation for lost future earnings and the emotional impact of the accident.
+An experienced attorney will guide you through the personal injury claim process, helping you calculate the full amount of damages you’re entitled to, including projected future earnings.

 Comparative Negligence

-If it is determined that the victim of a car accident is able to bring a claim for damages (such as in a situation where the medical costs exceed the insurance policy limits), there are further considerations to keep in mind relating to the Hawai‘i personal injury laws.
+If it’s determined that a car accident victim in Honolulu can file a claim for damages (such as when medical costs exceed the insurance policy limits), additional considerations related to Honolulu personal injury laws come into play.

-Hawai‘i is a modified comparative negligence state, which means that a victim will be able to recover from the responsible party after an accident.
-However, the amount of recovery will be limited if the victim themselves are found to be at fault.
-Furthermore, if the victim is determined to be more than 51 percent at fault, they will lose their ability to bring a claim entirely.
-Any percentage which the victim is determined to be at fault will reduce the total amount of damages the victim would otherwise be entitled to receive.
+Honolulu operates under a modified comparative negligence rule, meaning a victim can recover damages from the responsible party after an accident.
+However, the recovery amount will be reduced if the victim is found partially at fault.
+If the victim is deemed more than 51 percent at fault, they lose the right to bring a claim entirely.
+Any percentage of fault attributed to the victim will proportionally decrease the total damages they would otherwise receive.

-For example, if a victim is injured in a car accident and their total medical bills equal $20,000, they will be entitled to bring a claim for damages, presuming they fit within one of the above-mentioned exceptions to the At-Fault insurance restrictions.
-If the victim is found to be 10 percent at fault for the accident, possibly due to speeding, the claim for damages must be reduced by 10 percent.
-Therefore, in this example, the victim will only be entitled to receive $18,000 in damages.
+For example, if a victim incurs $20,000 in medical bills after a car accident, they can pursue a damages claim, assuming they meet one of the exceptions to the At-Fault insurance restrictions.
+If they are found to be 10 percent at fault, possibly due to speeding, the damages claim would be reduced by 10 percent.
+In this case, the victim would receive $18,000 in damages.

-There are no specific rules that determine the definitive amount each party is found to be “at fault,” and therefore this percentage will only be reached after discussions and negotiations with attorneys, the court, and the insurance companies involved.
-If your actions during the car accident led to your injuries, or further exacerbated your injuries, it is important to speak with Honolulu Car Accident Lawyer immediately to determine how your actions could affect your claim for damages.
+No set rules define the exact percentage of fault each party holds; this determination is reached through discussions and negotiations among attorneys, the court, and insurance companies.
+If your actions during the accident contributed to or worsened your injuries, consult with a Honolulu Car Accident Lawyer promptly to understand how this may impact your claim for damages.

 Dennis W. Potts Law